Supreme Court struggles with when police may enter home for safety checks or suicide threats

 “The Fourth Amendment recognizes the sanctity of the home by drawing a firm line at the door,” Dvoretzky said in his opening remarks.
 “The government cannot cross that line without a warrant, unless there is consent or exigent circumstances.”

-But Dvoretzky’s request for such a rule drew a blizzard of hypotethical challenges, with Chief Justice John G. Roberts Jr. leading the way.
+But Dvoretzky’s request for such a rule drew a blizzard of hypothetical challenges, with Chief Justice John G. Roberts Jr. leading the way.
 Roberts asked about whether police could enter a home after receiving a call about an elderly person who failed to show up for dinner at a neighbor’s house.
 She doesn’t respond to phone calls, and police find her back door open.
 Can they go in?

 Not without more than that, Dvoretzky replied.
 What about 24 hours later, and she hasn’t been seen, Roberts asked.
 Still no, the lawyer answered.